qromatech/qroma-project-template/sites/site-www-qroma-project/src/pages/install-firmware.md

 # Install Device Firmware to ESP32

-import { EspWebInstallButton } from 'react-qroma';
+import { EspWebInstallButton } from '../react-qroma-lib';
 import { getManifestPath } from '../qroma-app/getManifestPath';